fetchai/ledger/to-sort/docs/src/style_guide.md

 #### The `std::unique_lock<...>`
 The `std::unique_lock` is **superset** of the `std::lock_guard` in terms of API and capabilities.
-It offers more flexibility, which allows to do following things:
+It provides a finer control over mutex state:
-  * constructor of this class is able take on board lockable object (e.g. mutex) in any state (locked or unlocked), so `adopting` its pre-existing lock state,
+  * if has more elaborate constructor overloads, for various situations and usecases,
   * it is able to lock & unlock lockable object when desired (as many times as necessary),
   * release control of the lockable object it controls,
-  * it's destructor unlocks the lockable object **if** it is in locked state.
+  * its destructor unlocks the lockable object **if** it is in locked state.

 > See the example bellow: